MicrosoftDocs/WSL/WSL/compare-versions.md

 ## Performance across OS file systems

 We recommend against working across operating systems with your files, unless you have a specific reason for doing so.
 For the fastest performance speed, store your files in the WSL file system if you are working in a Linux command line (Ubuntu, OpenSUSE, etc).
-If your working in a Windows command line (PowerShell, Command Prompt), store your files in the Windows file system.
+If you're working in a Windows command line (PowerShell, Command Prompt), store your files in the Windows file system.

 For example, when storing your WSL project files: